 Capping off this Budapest Cooking Class

-Even though I had zero room for dessert I managed to stuff in a couple strudels we made from cottage cheese, apples, poppy seeds, and spices.
-They weren’t much to look at but can honestly say it is the best desert I have ever made.
+Even though I had zero room for dessert I managed to stuff in a couple of strudels we made from cottage cheese, apples, poppy seeds, and spices.
+They weren’t much to look at but can honestly say it is the best dessert I have ever made.

 All in, Chefparade is a great way to spend a day learning about Hungarian life and cuisine.
 But really, how can you go wrong with a shot to start the day, wine while cooking, incredible food, and great company?